-Regulation 55 is applicable if it is not reasonably practicable to eliminate the risk of an object falling on a person.

-Sub-regulation 55(2) requires the PCBU to minimise the risk of an object falling on a person by providing adequate protection against the risk.
+- 149. Regulation 55 is applicable if it is not reasonably practicable to eliminate the risk of an object falling on a person. - 150.
+Sub-regulation 55(2) requires the PCBU to minimise the risk of an object falling on a person by providing adequate protection against the risk. - 151.
 Sub-regulation 55(3) prescribes that the PCBU has provided adequate protection against the risk, for the purposes of sub-regulation 55(2), by providing and maintaining a safe system or work., including preventing an object from falling freely, so far as is reasonably practicable, or providing, so far as reasonably practicable, a system to arrest the fall of a falling object.
-Sub-regulation 55(3) also provides examples of a system to arrest the fall of a falling object as including providing:
+Sub-regulation 55(3) also gives examples of a system to arrest the fall of a falling object as including providing:

-- A secure barrier - A safe means of raising and lowering objects - An exclusion zone persons are prohibited from entering
+- a secure barrier - · a safe means of raising and lowering objects, or - an exclusion zone persons are prohibited from entering.